junxit/us-congress-code/title-01/chapter-2/sec-112a.md

 ### Effective Date of 2022 Amendment

 Pub.
 L. 117–263, div.
 E, title LIX, § 5947(c), Dec.
 23, 2022, 136 Stat.
-3482, provided that: “The amendments made by this section [amending this section, section 112b of this title, and section 195c of Title 6, Domestic Security] shall take effect on the date that is 270 days after the date of the enactment of this Act.”
+3482, provided that: “The amendments made by this section [amending this section, section 112b of this title, and section 195c of Title 6, Domestic Security] shall take effect on the date that is 270 days after the date of the enactment of this Act [Dec.
+23, 2022].”

 ### Effective Date of 2004 Amendment